cmharlow/SHAREOpenRefineWkshop/Installation/README.md

 ### OpenRefine Installation

 If you run into any issues with installation, please get in touch with [me](mailto:cmharlow@stanford.edu) as soon as you are able, and I'll work through these issues with you.
-As a back-up (if you cannot install OpenRefine locally), sign up for a 1 month trial of a hosted version of OpenRefine described below.

 #### Java Requirements
 OpenRefine is built in Java.
 You will need [Java JRE installed](https://www.java.com/en/download/help/download_options.xml).